 The Severity and Nature of Your Injuries

 The extent and type of injuries you sustain are critical in determining your settlement amount.
 If you have severe injuries, your compensation could be higher.
-Insurance companies and courts consider how your injuries impact your daily life, ability to work and overall quality of life.
+This is because the total of your medical costs, as well as the total impact to your overall quality of life will also be greater.

 These injuries may result in a higher settlement due to recovery time or continuous medical treatment.